While in Baltimore recently, I saw bats in the trees. I wanted to find out what species of bats live in Maryland, so I

 The Eastern red bat is found across North America and is a microbat species.
 They measure 109 mm (4.3 in) with a weight of just 7 to 13.

 They have long pointed wings with short ears and a long tail.

 Eastern red bats are very maneuverable and can fly quickly with speeds up to 50 km p/h.
-They do not hibernate, chosing to stay in the same regions all year.
+They do not hibernate, choosing to stay in the same regions all year.
 They enter a state of torpor in hollow trees or leaf litter to shelter.

 They are prioritized as least concern by the IUCN.
-Eastern red bats can be seen in early evening either around edges of forests and woods or flying around street lights.
+Eastern red bats can be seen in the early evening either around the edges of forests and woods or flying around street lights.